siyingxie/VCR_infant/readme.md

 # Visual Category Representations in the Infant Brain
 This repository provides MATLAB example codes used in the study "Visual category representations in the infant brain (_"VCR_infant"_ in short)".

-On terminal, clone this repository to local:
+You can clone this repository to local using:
 ```sh
 git clone https://github.com/siyingxie/VCR_infant.git
 ```

-## Demo codes
+## Example analyses
-**IMPORTANT: To run the demo codes, a [LIBSVM] toolbox is required.
+**IMPORTANT: To run the examples, a [LIBSVM] toolbox is required.
 Please see the "Dependency" and "Installation" sections for details.**

-Here are six examples corresponding to the six main analyses in the study.
+Here are six examples analyses in the study.

 - Decode object categories in time (runtime: ~ 2 min)
     ```sh